mishushakov/dialogflow-web-v2/README.md

 - Made in Germany (if it makes any sense to you)

 For more features and benefits see [this spreadsheet](https://docs.google.com/spreadsheets/d/1Pfpt1JxwlqIxD646p4LVX4okKKVtfvYMBJmPvsUhfgM/edit?usp=sharing)

+## Contributing

+There are many ways you can contribute to the project:

+- Add more translations
+- Fix bugs and contribute to the code base
+- Leave your feedback and suggest more features
+- Donate Kubernetes worker nodes or ressources to create them (money)

 # Getting started